Private Event Insurance

 - Without insurance, you’re left to pay these costs on your own, tainting the positive memories of the event.

-- Private Event Insurance is reasonably priced so that you can afford the right coverage for your activities from one day to two weeks.
+- Private Event Insurance is reasonably priced so that you can afford the right coverage for your activities from one day to five days.

 - With Thimble, you can easily share your COI with event venues if asked for proof of an insurance policy.